Asees-Khurana1/Data-Backup-App/README.md

 - **UI Setup**: Sets the content view using the layout file `activity_restore.xml`.
 - **Restore Initialization**: Starts the restore process when the user clicks the restore button.
-- **Progress Display**: Updates the user interface with the progress and status of the restore operation using LiveData observers.
+- **Progress Display**: Updates the user interface with the progress and status of the restore operation.

 ### BackupService